andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 The rest of this post is a step-by-step explanation of the LaTeX code that achieves this result.
 A complete self-contained example (used to produce the documents above) can be found [here](https://github.com/andreasmhallberg/kashida-justification).

 First we load the packages that we need and setup the Arabic font.
-Lateef is a free and open source font available [here](https://www.sil.org/resources/software_fonts/lateef).
+The font use here, Lateef, is a free and open source and available [here](https://www.sil.org/resources/software_fonts/lateef).

 ``` tex
 \documentclass{article}